 2) Don’t forget the past

-The humble ISA is 20 years old, having been introduced in April 1999.
+The humble ISA is over 20 years old, having been introduced in April 1999.
 It’s possible that many of us will have an old ISA or two knocking around that’s been forgotten about.
 Since the rates on many best-buy cash ISAs have dropped dramatically in recent years, and your old investment ISA might not be in the right funds for your current circumstances, it’s worth taking the time to evaluate your options.

 The good news is that your ISAs can be rehabilitated, with most providers allowing for ‘transfers in’.
 This means you can seamlessly transfer an old ISA into a newly opened account.
 Just don’t withdraw the money – you’ll lose the ISA benefits – and make sure you go through the proper transfer procedures.
 Your new provider should be able to help with this.